cstirry/bnia-tutorial-data-analysis/README.md

 # Explore BNIA data using the ArcGIS API in a Jupyter Notebook

-The included notebook explores [BNIA data](https://bniajfi.org) with various visualization libraries.
+The notebook accesses [BNIA data](https://bniajfi.org) through the ArcGIS Rest API and creates various visualizations.

-If you are interested in using this setup for your own analysis, the following instructions walk through forking your own repository for your own BNIA data exploration in a notebook, and how to create a python environment with the necessary packages.
+If you are interested in using this setup for your own analysis, the following instructions walk through forking your own repository for your own BNIA data exploration and creating a python environment with the necessary packages.

 ## Get repository and create a private forked repository for own exploration